LeanBelluscio/subscription-system/README.md

     <img width="75%" src="images/dockerimg.png" alt="cli output"/>
     </p>

     Now we have the images for each service.
-The next step is deploy those images in the container Into the parent folder Run **docker compose up -d** it will start with the deployment according to the config in docker-compose.yml file and the Dockerfiles.
+The next step is to deploy those images in the container Into the parent folder Run **docker compose up -d** it will start with the deployment according to the config in docker-compose.yml file and the Dockerfiles.

     ```